 - Cambridge Language Sciences, Interdisciplinary Research Centre, University of Cambridge, UK

-- The Centre for Literacy and Multilingualism, University of Reading, UK
+- CeLM, Centre for Literacy and Multilingualism, University of Reading, UK

 - The Center for Multilingualism, Universität Konstanz, DE

-- The Division of Multilingualism, Institute of Linguistics and Literary Studies, Technische Universität Darmstadt, DE
+- Institute of Linguistics and Literary Studies, Division of Multilingualism, Technische Universität Darmstadt, DE

-- Greeklanglab, Laboratory for Research of the Greek Language and Multilingualism, GR
+- GLML, Greek Language and Multilingualism Laboratory, GR

 With other such units soon to join our CURUM constituent, the overriding goal is to attempt to bring together European and international research into multilingualism from different disciplines.